 These figures do not include the SQE-preparation courses that many candidates will take before attempting the exams.
 Law schools and universities have not yet revealed how much they will be charging for these courses, so look out for updates.

 It is not compulsory to complete a preparation course to take the SQE.
 However, many candidates will choose to take a preparation course to give themselves the best chance of passing the SQE.

-A range of postgraduate SQE1 and SQE2 preparation courses are being developed by providers such as BARBRI, BPP, The University of Law and QLTS School.
+A range of postgraduate SQE1 and SQE2 preparation courses have been developed by providers such as BARBRI, BPP, The University of Law (ULaw), QLTS School and the College of Legal Practice.
 These providers are offering full time and part-time study options.

 BARBRI was the first provider to reveal fees for its new SQE courses.
 BARBRI’s 40-week SQE1 preparation course starts £2,999.
 It can also be completed over 10 or 20 weeks at the same cost.
 The first 40-week course will start in January 2021.
 Each course will be timed to lead directly into sitting the external SQE assessments, which can be sat at various times during the year.